-Final Year of undergraduate law study or during GDL From September Sit the Bar Course Aptitude Test (BCAT).
+0 From September Sit the Bar Course Aptitude Test (BCAT).
 By first Friday in November Apply for a Bar Course scholarship from an Inn of Court.
-December Apply for Bar Course directly via providers (see 22).
-Throughout the year Apply for pupillage to chambers who do not use the Pupillage Gateway .
-January Apply for pupillage to chambers who use the Pupillage Gateway.
-At Least 12 weeks before Apply for membership to an Inn of Court.
+December Throughout the year January Apply for Bar Course directly via providers (see 22).
+Apply for pupillage to chambers who do not use the Pupillage Gateway .
+Apply for pupillage to chambers who use the Pupillage Gateway.
+At Least 12 weeks before the start of your Bar course Apply for membership to an Inn of Court.